 Guests can also sign up for activities like guided Moonlight Snowshoeing or Indigenous Dark Skies Storytelling, or create a memory with a light painting photo portrait session.

-This is the first of a series of winter activities that will be offered until the end of March, and establishes the Garden as a year-round destination.
+This is the first of a series of winter activities that will be offered until mid-March, and establishes the Garden as a year-round destination.
 “Now, the public can have access to the beauty of the Garden in all four seasons – we’re not just a summer place anymore,” said Bull.

 Advanced registration is required.
 Admission tickets, activity slots and tapas are available in limited quantities and are expected to sell out quickly.